 3. Commuters are ineligible for refunds.

 A. A decal must be displayed properly on a vehicle any time that it is parked on campus.

 B. Parking decals are hangtags, which should be displayed from the rearview mirror when the vehicle is parked with the picture side visible to the exterior of the vehicle.

-1. Open top vehicles should tape their decal to the inside of the front windshield in the lower right hand corner.
+1. Open top vehicles and vehicles without a rearview mirror or other impediments to hanging the decal should tape their decal to the inside of the front windshield in the lower right-hand corner.

 1. To request a different decal simply state the reason for your request in an e-mail to firstname.lastname@example.org.

 D. Improper display of a decal or failure to display a decal is considered a parking violation and is treated accordingly.

 V. Parking Lot Assignments: